 A short introduction to the Danish a-kasse (unemployment insurance funds)

 A-kasser (unemployment insurance funds) administer unemployment benefits in Denmark and offer a range of services to their members.
-In the following, there is a brief introduction to the topic and links to different Danish a-kasse organisations.
+In the following, there is a brief introduction to the topic to different Danish a-kasse organisations.